lcpz/lain/Layouts.md

 Cascade all windows of a tag.

-You can control the offsets by setting those two variables:
+You can control the offsets by setting these two variables:

 	lain.layout.cascade.cascade_offset_x = 64
 	lain.layout.cascade.cascade_offset_y = 16